cortex-lab/Suite2P/README.md

 Other (hidden) options are described in make_db_example.m, and at the top of run_pipeline.m (set to reasonable defaults).

 ### Running the pipeline
 Change paths in master_file to the paths to your local toolbox and to your data.
-The master_file creates the ops0 variable and the db0 variable, and then runs the main pipeline:
+Then run this function.
+The master_file creates the ops0 variable and the db0 variable, and runs the main pipeline:

 ```
 run_pipeline(db, ops);